-Our MFin program is positioned more to cover the breadth of finance, rather than to be laser focused on financial engineering.
-Students who have targeted quant roles like that have always found more than enough hard-core courses at MIT Sloan and at the broader MIT campus, and have been successful in finding roles like this upon graduation.
+The financial engineering concentration curriculum provides MFins with a deep level of expertise and positions them to be successful in highly quantitative careers.
+Students interested in quantitative finance have always found more than enough hard-core courses at MIT Sloan and at the broader MIT campus and have been successful in finding competitive quant roles upon graduation.

 My research experience is mostly mathematical.
 I do not have work experience, but I really enjoy analyzing complex datasets.
 What do you suggest?

 We do have students coming into the program with primarily research backgrounds (and limited professional experience), and we feel the program can be a very good fit for someone with your credentials.
 In the end, it really depends on what you want to get out of the program and the kind of position you are looking to get at the end of the program.
 Many companies value strong researchers.

 Students in the 12-month program will interview for full-time positions, typically starting in the fall semester.

 Does the lack of an internship period in the 12-month accelerated option make it difficult to find jobs?

 It is beneficial to have a financial internship on your resume, so it is advisable to seek one before enrolling in the MFin program.
 However, even though a formal internship is not part of the program, typically students are able to find a suitable job through a combination of displaying a real passion for finance, having a clear explanation of how they can contribute to their employer, and a diligent approach to their job search throughout the year.

 I am an international student.
 Will choosing the accelerated format make my job search more challenging, especially when it comes to a job search in the United States?